dhrubadc/SIDM-GTF/README.md

 ### Install from PyPI

-The latest released version can be installed using `pip`:
+Once released, the package can be installed using `pip`:

 ```bash
 pip install sidm-gtf